afe-oliveira/raster-forge/docs/user-guide/library/generate-maps.rst

 Generating Multipsectral Index
 ------------------------------
-The :py:meth:`index <rforge.lib.processes.index>` fuction draws on arguments sourced from the Spyndex_ package.
+The :py:meth:`index <rforge.library.processes.index>` fuction draws on arguments sourced from the Spyndex_ package.
 Specifically, it utilizes the same indices identifiers and the parameter dictionary structure.
-The :py:meth:index <rforge.lib.processes.index> function facilitates index thresholding, enabling the retention of only the pertinent data, while also offering the capability to convert the resultant data into a binary mask for subsequent processing.
+The :py:meth:index <rforge.library.processes.index> function facilitates index thresholding, enabling the retention of only the pertinent data, while also offering the capability to convert the resultant data into a binary mask for subsequent processing.

 .. _Spyndex: https://spyndex.readthedocs.io/en/latest/